Szhenger/simple-feed/README.md

     * `random_view`: Displays a random public feed.

 * Command-Line Execution (for Feed Updates):
     * The application’s feed update process runs automatically using Python’s schedule and threading libraries.
-It updates all feeds daily at 7:30 AM, but can also be manually triggered via Django management commands for testing purposes.
+It updates all feeds daily at 07:30, but can also be manually triggered via Django management commands for testing purposes.

 * Edge Cases:
     * Invalid RSS Feeds: The app validates the RSS URL and displays an error if the feed cannot be parsed or if the URL is invalid.